Henry VIII Castle

 Hurst Castle opening times:

-The Castle is currently open weekends only till 31st March when we are open daily.
+The Castle is currently open weekends only (weather permitting) till Easter when we are open daily.

 Daily from April – September 10.30 am to 5.30 pm.